aureliojargas/txt2regex/tests/features.md

 $ txt2regex --prog egrep --history '24¤a^bc'  # ^ is not special in the 2nd position
  Regex egrep: [a^bc]

-$ txt2regex --prog egrep --history '24¤a-bc'
+$ txt2regex --prog egrep --history '24¤a-bc'  # move - to the last position
  Regex egrep: [abc-]

-$ txt2regex --prog egrep --history '24¤-abc'
+$ txt2regex --prog egrep --history '24¤-abc'  # - is not special in the 1st position
- Regex egrep: [abc-]
+ Regex egrep: [-abc]

 $ txt2regex --prog egrep --history '24¤a]bc'  # move ] to the 1st position
  Regex egrep: []abc]